osg-htc/user-documentation/documentation/htc_workloads/managing_data/file-transfer-via-htcondor.md

 Note that the path is not replicated on the remote side.
 The job will only see `my_software.tar.gz` in the top level job directory.

-Where `username` refers to your access point username.
+Above, `username` refers to your access point username.

 ## Use HTCondor To Transfer Outputs